 Our 8U Jr. Amerks will have a complete hockey experience.
-Designed for 6-8 year olds, our primary goal is to create a fun and competitive environment where every player can develop their skills and a passion for the game.
+Designed for children ages 6-8, our primary goal is to create a fun and competitive environment where every player can develop their skills and a passion for the game.
 Our programming this season is highly focused on player development so that each player is equipped with the skills necessary to advance and excel at the next level.

 The objective of this stage of development is to refine fundamental movement skills and begin to acquire basic sports skills.
 This is the time when a foundation is laid for future acquisition of more advanced skills.
 The focus is on the development of physical literacy.
 Fundamental movement skills should be mastered and motor development emphasized, while the participation in many sports/activities is encouraged.
 For optimal skill acquisition, the basic hockey skills of skating and puck control are introduced.
 FUN competitions are also introduced in a team environment.